wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-copy-data-wasb-distcp.md

 <properties
-   pageTitle="Copie dados de e para o WASB no Repositório do Data Lake usando Distcp| Microsoft Azure" description="Use a ferramenta Distcp para copiar dados de e para os Blobs de Armazenamento do Azure para o Repositório Data Lake" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Copy data to and from WASB into Data Lake Store using Distcp| Microsoft Azure" description="Use Distcp tool to copy data to and from Azure Storage Blobs to Data Lake Store" services="data-lake-store" documentationCenter="" authors="nitinme"